 - Be forthright about why it would be a good idea for a company to work with your blog.
 Be honest.
 Don’t be shy.
 And if you offer stats as a reason, prepare to back them up with proof (such as reports from Google Analytics).

 - Keep it short and sweet.
-I’ve seen media kits that are super detailed and pages long (good example: Simple Mom).
-I’ve also seen media kits that are one page long (good example: TipJunkie.com).
-For most blogs, I prefer the latter myself (because things change so quickly online).
-But however long, make it easy to read.
+I’ve seen media kits that are super detailed and pages long.
+I’ve also seen media kits that are one page long.
+My preference is simply a page on your website.
+This is because things change so quickly and updating it is a million times easier.

 - Make it high quality.
 Period.
 If you aren’t sure how to do it yourself, get an experienced designer to do it for you.

 - Use other media kits as an example.
-Find someone in your niche with a media kit and download it to give you ideas.
-You can usually find links to media kits on an “Advertise” page.
+Find someone in your niche with a media kit and use it to give you ideas.
+You can usually find links to paper media kits on an “Advertise” page.

 - Make it easily accessible.
-If you opt for a hard copy media kit, put a link to the downloadable PDF on your “Advertise” page or at least a note on that page indicating you will email it upon request.
+If you opt for a hard copy media kit, put a link to the downloadable PDF on your “About” or “Contact” page.
+Or at least put a note on the page indicating you will email it upon request.
 If you use an Advertising page, clearly link it in your header or footer.